gb-jn/notes/README.md

-This repo is just a single place to keep all my notes
+This repo is just for my notes